Academic Requirements

 A student-athlete is not required to be enrolled full-time (12 hours) in the penultimate (next-to-last) term before enrolling in final term if taking all courses necessary to complete degree requirements.

-A student-athlete is not required to be enrolled full-time (12 hours) in their final semester, if they have applied for graduation, and is enrolled in all courses necessary to complete degree requirements.
+A student-athlete is not required to be enrolled full-time (12 hours) in their final semester, if they have applied for graduation, and is enrolled in all courses necessary to complete their degree requirements.
 A student may NOT use this exception if they have already used the penultimate term exception.

 Academic standing is based on the student-athlete’s UNF GPA prior to the start of the next semester for which eligibility is sought.
-If a student- athlete is suspended from the university at the conclusion of the fall or spring semester he/she is immediately ineligible for practice or competition, including between semesters and post-season.
+If a student-athlete is suspended from the university at the conclusion of the fall or spring semester, he/she is immediately ineligible for practice or competition, including between semesters and post-season.

 Only an amateur student-athlete is eligible for intercollegiate athletics participation in a particular sport.
 Your initial amateur status is certified by the NCAA Eligibility Center and thereafter determined by the UNF Compliance office.